Ravi Shastri: Post-retirement

-On 18 March 1990, Shastri married Ritu Singh.
-They have one daughter named Alekha Shastri.
-After 22 years of marriage, Shastri filed for divorce.
 He made his debut as a TV commentator with the World Masters Tournament in Mumbai in March 1995.
 In 2003, he collaborated in starting up Showdiff Worldwide, a celebrity management company.
 He has since served ICC and BCCI in temporary official capacities and as a UNICEF Goodwill Ambassador.
 Some of his temporary shows, such as Super Spells, still run Star Sports and related channels.
 He and fellow commentator Sunil Gavaskar ended their long-term associations with ESPN-STAR Sports in April 2008 as they were contracted by the BCCI as commentators for lucrative Indian Premier League which was broadcast by rival network Sony Max.
 2008 also held great significance for Shastri as he became the father of Alekha at the age of 46.
 He temporarily coached the Indian cricket team for their 2007 Bangladesh tour.
 He was named the Celebrity Torchbearer for the Oman Leg of the 2008 Summer Olympics torch relay.

 Coaching career

 In July 2017 Shastri, the former team director, was appointed as Head Coach for the national side by the Cricket Advisory Committee (CAC), comprising Sourav Ganguly, Sachin Tendulkar and VVS Laxman.
 The contract has him getting paid Rs.
 8 crore per year.
 Rs.
 1.5 Crore more than his predecessor Anil Kumble.
 As the World cup 2019 was in progress, on 13 June, the BCCI announced an extension of Shastri's contract by 45 days after the tournament.
-On 16 August 2019, he was re-appointed as the head coach of the senior men's Indian team, with his new contract extending up to the 2021 ICC T20 World Cup in India.
+On 16 August 2019, he was re-appointed as the head coach of the senior men's Indian team, with his new contract extending up to the 2021 ICC T20 World Cup in UAE.

+Under the guidance of head coach Ravi Shastri, India achieved one of their most historic Test victories at the Gabba during the 2020-21 Border-Gavaskar Trophy.
+Despite being plagued by injuries and fielding a relatively inexperienced side, Shastri’s leadership played a crucial role in fostering belief and resilience within the team.
+His strategic approach, combined with his ability to motivate players, helped India chase down 328 runs on the final day, breaking Australia’s 32-year unbeaten streak at the Gabba.
+The win not only secured a 2-1 series victory but also marked the end of a decent coaching career.

 Legends League Cricket

-In November 2021 Shastri, retired from being the coach of Indian National Cricket Team and joined Legends League Cricket, as the Commissioner of the League.
-In this role he is responsible for Cricketing aspects of the League.
-The League is brainchild of Raman Raheja & Vivek Khushalani.
-It has recently retired Cricketers playing in T20 format.
+In November 2021, Shastri retired from coaching national cricket team and joined the Legends League Cricket as the commissioner.